Swiped (2025 film)

 Swiped is a 2025 American biographical film starring Lily James as Whitney Wolfe Herd, founder and CEO of the dating app Bumble.
 The film also stars Dan Stevens, Myha'la and Jackson White.
 It is directed by Rachel Lee Goldenberg and distributed by Hulu.

-The film had its world premiere in the Gala Presentations section of the 2025 Toronto International Film Festival on September 9, 2025, and was released in the United States on Hulu and internationally on Disney+ on September 19, 2025.
+The film had its world premiere at the Toronto International Film Festival on September 9, 2025, and was released in the United States on Hulu and internationally on Disney+ on September 19, 2025.
+The film received mixed reviews.